mauricioamf/PARROT/README.md

 ## How to run PARROT for your model
 1. Create a pcGEM using the [GECKO toolbox](https://github.com/SysBioChalmers/GECKO)
 2. Integrate protein abundance values for the reference condition in the created pcGEM
-3. Define the constraints and simulation parameters for the suboptimal condition
+3. Define the constraints and simulation parameters for the alternative condition
-4. Run PARROT to obtain the enzyme usage distribution for your target suboptimal condition
+4. Run PARROT to obtain the enzyme usage distribution for your target alternative condition

 | Input | Explanation |
 | :---:         | --- |